 They are perfect for using in a salad or anywhere else that would benefit from some onion flavor in a pretty package.

-I like to make an infused chive blossom oil and vinegar that is great for making a homemade salad dressing.
+I like to make an infused chive blossom vinegar that is great for making a homemade salad dressing.

 Chives Have Edible Greens